borisbordeaux/ARSudokuSolver/README.md

 ### Step 5

 I divide the grid into 81 images for each cell, following pictures are some examples.
-Then I use a neural network to deduce the number of each cell (or 0 if there is no number).
+Then I use a neural network to deduce the number in each cell (0 if there is no number).
 <img src="./pictures/1.jpg" alt="Little square" width="80px">
 <img src="./pictures/2.jpg" alt="Little square" width="80px">
 <img src="./pictures/3.jpg" alt="Little square" width="80px">